-The purpose of the association is to lead and support beekeepers through their beekeeping journey by teaching and demonstrating the best beekeeping practices.
+The purposes of J Beekeeping Club Incorporated is to lead and support beekeepers through their beekeeping journey by teaching and demonstrating the best beekeeping practices.

 3 Financial year

 The financial year of the Association is each period of 12 months ending on 30 June.